-1. Push the shuttle right-to-left, completely through the DOWN shed opening, and out the right side of the band.
+- Change shed to DOWN opening (move shed opener handle up). - Push the shuttle right-to-left, completely through the DOWN shed opening, and out the right side of the band.

-- 2. Pull the weft thread (shuttle end) to the left, until you have just a $\frac{1}{2}$ " 1" weft loop at the right side of the band. - 3.
-Change shed to DOWN opening (pull shed opener handle down). - 4.
+- 3. Pull the weft thread (shuttle end) to the left, until you have just a 1⁄2" 1" weft loop at the right side of the band. - 4.
+Change shed to UP opening (pull shed opener handle down) locks that new row (pick) in. - 5.
 Push the shuttle from left to right, but stop half way through the shed opening.

-5. Gently BEAT the new pick.
+6. Gently BEAT the new pick.